MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-blazor-webassembly-single-tenant.md

 - Directory (Tenant) Id : Placeholder: `22222222-2222-2222-2222-222222222222`

 > [!IMPORTANT]
-> Follow the instructions in the topic to enable Access Tokens and ID tokens to enable the implicit grant and save your changes.
+> Follow the instructions in the [Secure an ASP.NET Core Blazor WebAssembly standalone app with Azure Active Directory](/aspnet/core/security/blazor/webassembly/standalone-with-azure-active-directory) topic to enable Access Tokens and ID tokens to enable the implicit grant and save your changes.

 The .NET Core CLI command can be formatted this way and include a parameter to specify where the project should be created.
 You can run the command in an ordinary command window.